Sunday, June 27, 2010

 B: This one’s a bit of a head-scratcher, too, but showcases Finnish in all its agglutinative glory.
 Who else would or could give us lines like “Sadetta ja myrskysäätä ylle kaupungin / Reikähousupelimannille pennin lantin”?
 (The latter of which is the first indication lyrically of the year’s multidisciplinary datedness.)
 The entire fourth verse – “Mitä minä laulan kun… / Mietin miksi aina uutta laulua mä teen” – could be a scene lifted wholesale from the deflated haze of non-qualification.

 A: There’s something judderingly twee and off-putting about this song, not helped by the fact that it’s being sung in one of the least attractive languages on offer in the contest.
-I’m not qualified to question its Finnish folk credentials – there would be very little point in doing so in any case – and I’ll happily admit that it does make me want to clap along every time I hear it, but that pull is only as strong as the desire to simultaneously punch them all in the face.
+I’m not qualified to question its Finnish folk credentials – there would be very little point in doing so in any case – and I’ll happily admit that it does make me want to clap along every time I hear it, but that pull is only as strong as the desire to simultaneously punch the song in the face.

-V: It’s like finding yourself in the midst of some bizarre country wedding.
-Glad they drafted in the slightly more attractive backing vocalists-cum-dancers.
+’m glad they drafted in the backing vocalists-cum-dancers.
 They all look and sound like they’re having fun, but I’m not convinced many of those watching would have been doing anything other than shaking their heads and frowning.

 06 Latvia